Did you know Debra Chappell?

 The family would also like any of Debbie’s former classmates who attended Tredegar Comprehensive from 1974 to 1981 or anyone who remembers building or maintenance work being carried out on the school during that time to come forward.

-Mr Stone said: “Debbie was a fun loving woman with a wide circle of friends.
-She was a wonderful mum to her three children and has sadly been taken away from them far too soon.
-We want to find out exactly how she developed this devastating cancer which has destroyed a much-loved young woman’s life.
+Mr Stone said: “Debbie was a fun-loving woman with a wide circle of friends.
+She was a wonderful mum to her three children and has sadly been taken away from them too soon.
+We want to find out exactly how she developed this devastating cancer that destroyed a much-loved young woman’s life.

 “We urge anyone who might have the smallest piece of information to get in touch.”

-Helen Tomlin from Thompsons Solicitors added: “Mesothelioma is an aggressive disease yet it is uncommon for it to take the life of someone so young.
-The very nature of the cancer’s latency means that often sufferers are in their 60s or 70s before they are diagnosed.
+A spokesperson from Thompsons Solicitors added: “Mesothelioma is an aggressive disease, yet it is uncommon to take the life of someone so young.
+The very nature of cancer’s latency means that sufferers are often in their 60s or 70s before they are diagnosed.

-“Debbie has left behind a young family who have the rest of their lives ahead of them.
-We want to be able to find out exactly how their mother was exposed to asbestos so they can begin to prepare for their future.”
+“Debbie has left behind a young family with the rest of their lives ahead of them.
+We want to find out exactly how their mother was exposed to asbestos so they can begin to prepare for their future.”

-Anyone who has any information about Debbie’s exposure to asbestos should contact Helen Tomlin on 08000 224 224 or by email on email@example.com.
+Anyone with any information about Debbie’s exposure to asbestos should contact the asbestos team on 08000 224 224 or by email at firstname.lastname@example.org.

 Asbestos disease diagnosis?
 Talk to us for advice and support on how to secure compensation.